 Class Participation 5%

+Pop Quizzes 5%

 Presentation and Discussion 10%

-Pop Quizzes 10%

 Team Project 40%

-Short papers/Project report 10%
+Short papers/Project report 20%

-Final Exam 25%
+Final Exam 20%

-Class Participation Completing the peer reviews for the presentations and providing constructive comments the presenters, participating in in-class and online discussions, completing polls/ short quizzes if assigned.
+Class Participation Completing the peer reviews for the presentations and providing constructive comments to the presenters, participating in in-class and online discussions, completing polls/ short quizzes if assigned.
 To earn full credit for this component, you MUST participate in the in-class discussions in addition to completing other activities.

-Presentation and Discussion For this activity, you will work in pairs.
+For this activity, you will work in pairs.
 You can pick your partner.
 This will be a 20 minute presentation.

 You will discuss with your partner and select a short paper, article, white paper etc. and present it in class.
 You should provide details of the material to be presented ahead of time.
-Everyone in class should read the material to be presented.Both you and your partner will present the material that you have chosen.
+Everyone in class should read the material to be presented.

+Both you and your partner will present the material that you have chosen.
 It can be a powerpoint presentation or a talk followed by a discussion session.
 You and your partner will facilitate the discussion.

-The presentation sessions will begin the week of September 18.
+The presentation sessions will begin the week of September 17.

 Pop Quizzes In-class.
 Can be assigned anytime.
 If you miss a pop quiz, you cannot retake it at another time.
-Team Project CS 321 will have a software engineering project that requires student to participate in working teams where students organize, manage, and practice a software engineering project.
+Team Project CS 321 will have a software engineering project that requires students to participate in working teams where students organize, manage, and practice a software engineering project.
 The team project will cover software requirements, architecture, design, coding, and testing.
-Your final grade for this component will be informed by peer evaluation grades provided by your team mates.
+Your final grade for this component will include peer evaluation grades provided by your team mates.